Russian Fighter Made 'High Speed Pass' In Front Of U.S. Spy Plane

 But the American service says, "The U.S. aircraft was operating in accordance with international law and did not provoke this Russian activity."
 And the Navy also cited the risk posed to all parties in close intercept maneuvers.

-The incident comes months after Russian military jets buzzed the U.S. guided missile destroyer Porter in February — an episode that also included "a number of intercepts of U.S. aircraft by Russian aircraft and an intercept of a Russian aircraft by another NATO-flagged aircraft," the Pentagon said at the time, according to Military.com.
+The incident comes months after Russian military jets buzzed the U.S. guided-missile destroyer Porter in February — an episode that also included "a number of intercepts of U.S. aircraft by Russian aircraft and an intercept of a Russian aircraft by another NATO-flagged aircraft," the Pentagon said at the time, according to Military.com.

 An EP-3 was involved in a famous collision in 2001, when one of the spy planes was hit by a Chinese military jet as it flew over the South China Sea.
 The Chinese pilot died; the U.S. crew managed to land their crippled plane, packed with electronics gear, on China's Hainan Island — a development that is believed to have exposed sensitive technology and information.